 As noted in the workload table in section C.1.3 and described in section C.17.1, there are currently ten (10) “flex” days on the academic calendar, equivalent to eighty (80) contractual work hours.
 Any of these eighty (80) hours not spent participating in documented professional development activities shall be spent performing non-classroom duties or other professional duties, as defined in section C.1.1.
 Preapproved professional development hours associated with non-contractual classroom LHE (overload) are separately compensated and do not count towards the eighty (80) contractual work hours (refer to sections C.17.1 and D.2.2).

 ARTICLE D: COMPENSATION

 D.1.0 ANNUAL FULL-TIME FACULTY SALARY SCHEDULE

 The increases applied to the annual faculty salary schedule shall be determined as follows:

-The district filed a petition for unit modification with PERB that is currently pending.
-If the parties receive a decision from PERB on the issue of timeliness or on the merits of the district’s unit modification petition by June 18, 2021, then scenario number 1 shall operate.
-If the parties do not receive a decision from PERB by June 18, 2021, then scenario number 2 shall operate.

-Should PERB determine that the unit modification petition was timely filed, or PERB makes a determination on the merits of the petition irrespective of the issue of timeliness, then the term for the collective bargaining agreement (CBA) will be for three years and have an expiration date of June 30, 2024.
-The COLA increases for the term of the contract will be 3% effective July 1, 2021; 2% effective July 1, 2022; and 1.75% effective July 1, 2023.

-Should PERB determine that the District’s unit modification petition was untimely filed, without making a determination on the merits of the petition, then the CBA term will be for one year from July 1, 2021-June 30, 2022, with COLA of 3% effective July 1, 2021.
-In addition, the parties agree to execute a side letter agreement upon receiving notice from PERB that extends the term of the CBA for an additional two years through June 30, 2024 upon expiration of the one-year CBA; and provides COLA of 2% effective July 1, 2022; and 1.75% effective July 1, 2023.
-All other terms in the one-year CBA other than the aforementioned COLA would remain the same.